-Dislocation Allowance is intended to help with miscellaneous moving costs such as deposits and utility connection fees, and is generally paid once per PCS move.
-Although it is generally not paid for local moves, DLA is available both CONUS and OCONUS.
+Dislocation Allowance (DLA) is intended to help with miscellaneous moving costs such as deposits and utility connection fees, and is generally paid once per PCS move.
+Although it is generally not paid for local moves, DLA is available both Continental United States (CONUS) and Outside Continental United States (OCONUS).
 It is not paid if you were assigned to government quarters and not accompanied by family members.

-Temporary Lodging Expense.
+Temporary Lodging Expense (TLE).
 For CONUS moves, TLE is meant to partially offset the cost of lodging and meals when you need temporary housing.
 It is payable for up to 10 days.
 For CONUS-to-OCONUS moves it is limited to five days.

-Temporary Lodging Allowance.
+Temporary Lodging Allowance (TLA).
 If arriving OCONUS, TLA is used to pay for temporary lodging while waiting for housing to become available.
 It is paid for a maximum of 60 days.